I've been hesitant to write a review for The Complete Lenormand Oracle Handbook by Caitlin Matthews.

 Criticisms of The Complete Lenormand Oracle Handbook

 1. Tarot: There are a lot of references to Tarot and comparisons between Lenormand and Tarot.
-While Caitlin’s background is in Tarot, and many Tarot readers are starting to study Lenormand, it would have been nice if Tarot had been left in the world of Tarot and this was allowed to simply be a book on Lenormand.
+While Caitlin's background is in Tarot, and many Tarot readers are starting to study Lenormand, it would have been nice if Tarot had been left in the world of Tarot and this was allowed to simply be a book on Lenormand.
 Lenormand has been around for centuries and is strong enough to stand on its own.
-Rana George’s excellent Lenormand book has proven this.
-If someone unfamiliar with Tarot were to read Caitlin’s book, I think the many references and comparisons to Tarot would confuse them.
+Rana George's excellent Lenormand book proves this.
+If someone unfamiliar with Tarot were to read Caitlin's book, I think the many references and comparisons to Tarot would confuse them, and it might make it difficult for them to learn Lenormand from this book.

 Honestly, if my first attempt to learn Lenormand had been with Caitlin Matthew's book, I probably would have sat there, scratching my head, muttering, “WTF?”